hmddev1/ZEMO/README.md

 I=zernike_rec(Z,SZ,ZBFSTR)
 ```

-You can see some of the examples of the ZM code Usage.
+You can see some of the examples of the ZM Code Usage.

 ## Examples